 I’m always on the lookout for new backpacks designed for traveling — especially bags designed for the modern Europe traveler.
 That’s why when I saw the Tortuga Travel Backpack I got pretty excited because it looked to be designed specifically for urban travel.
-So I got my hands on the Tortuga so I could do my own review of the backpack for you all.
+I got my hands on the Tortuga so I could do my own review of the backpack for you all.

 Let me start by saying that a lot of people who backpack around Europe use a hiking-style backpack — which are great but they’re designed for backcountry hiking and not city travel (check out our guide to choosing a backpack).
-These hiking-style bags not only look pretty silly when placed in the urban setting but many of their features are simply not suited for city-to-city travel.
+These hiking-style bags not only look pretty silly when placed in the urban setting, but many of their features are simply not suited for city-to-city travel.

-The Tortuga Travel Backpack is different because all its features are geared toward the urban traveler.
+The Tortuga Travel Backpack is different because all of its features are geared toward the urban traveler.
 At first glance you’ll notice that it is pretty sleek (at least compared to other travel backpacks) and it is much more inconspicuous than the typical bright red/blue/orange hiking bag.
 That’s what actually first caught my eye about this bag.
 I can see myself wearing this in cities like London or Paris and not feeling totally out of place.
 But even the best looking backpack needs to be functional.
-Continue reading to find out my thoughts of the Tortuga Travel Backpack.
+Continue reading to find out my thoughts on the Tortuga Travel Backpack.

 TORTUGA BACKPACK FEATURES

 The Tortuga Backpack is carry-on size so you won’t have to pay all those extra checked baggage fees (often $30-$60 per bag) or worry about the airline losing your luggage.
 Being that this bag is carry-on size, you will have to be conscious of traveling light.
 This is actually a positive thing because I believe that traveling light is much more freeing and enjoyable.
-For those of you who might not consider traveling with a single carry-on bag I want to strongly urge you to consider this option.
+For those of you who might not consider traveling with a single carry-on bag, I want to strongly urge you to consider this option.